Deep Dive

 2. Technology & Architecture

-The solution operates on a three-layer stack.
-The Bespoke Stablecoin Payments Layer allows utilities to use standard stablecoins (like USDC) directly or, via oracles, derive energy-native tokens (e.g., 1 token = 1 kWh).
-The Decentralized Integration Layer acts as a "Domain Name Service for DERs," a peer-to-peer protocol that lets participants discover and transact without a central hub.
-The Application Layer includes first-party products like OpenVPP World—a user interface for energy transactions—and supports third-party energy service applications.
+The solution is built on a multi-layered architecture.
+The Bespoke Stablecoin Payments Layer allows utilities to use standard stablecoins like USDC or energy-native tokens for automated billing.
+The Decentralized Integration Layer acts like a "Domain Name Service for DERs," a peer-to-peer protocol that lets different actors in the energy market discover and transact with each other directly.
+Finally, the Application Layer includes first-party products like OpenVPP World and supports third-party applications (OpenVPP Docs).

 Conclusion